Nytra/ColourfulExplodingSquares/README.md

 # SDL2_RenderingExperiments
 Experimenting with rendering different types of graphical elements in SDL2 and handling input.
 Includes some explosion particle effects, solid walls and AI bots.
 Also includes a class for building custom WAV audio files in-memory or outputting to a file.
+The in-memory part of this class doesn't really work, but the file-output part does.
+Code for WAV files taken from user Duthomhas here https://www.cplusplus.com/forum/beginner/166954/

 ![Demo](https://github.com/Nytra/SDL2_RenderingExperiments/blob/master/demo8.gif)
 ![Demo](https://github.com/Nytra/SDL2_RenderingExperiments/blob/master/demoexplosion3.gif)